 How many weddings do you shoot per year?

 No more than 10 per year, no more than one per weekend.
 You have my full attention.
-I tend to book most weddings between early summer and mid-fall, and typically take winters off.
+I book most weddings between early summer and mid-fall, and typically take winters off.

 Are you insured?

 Yes!
 I can provide your venue the paperwork if they need to see it.

 Do you work alone?